beartype/beartype/README.rst

 * Beartype operates exclusively at the fine-grained callable level of pure-Python functions and methods via the standard decorator design pattern.
-  This renders beartype natively compatible with *all* interpreters and compilers targeting the Python language – including PyPy_, Numba_, Nuitka_, and (wait for it) CPython_ itself.
+  This renders beartype natively compatible with *all* interpreters and compilers targeting the Python language – including Brython_, PyPy_, Numba_, Nuitka_, and (wait for it) CPython_ itself.
 * Beartype enjoys deterministic Turing-complete access to the actual callables, objects, and types being type-checked.
 This enables beartype to solve dynamic problems decidable only at runtime – including type-checking of arbitrary